pandoc/lua-filters/math2svg/README.md

 The math2svg filter is entirely configurable over [`--metadata` key value pairs](pandoc.metadata).
-Nine configuration keys are available with sensible default values.
+Ten configuration keys are available with sensible default values.
 Hence, depending on your system and intentions, not all keys are necessarily required.